Taivon02/Graphics-Project/README.md

 - Characters( should be relevant to the scene of course)

--Platforms (making sure to add the triggers that will set the flame tiles on fire and killing the user as well as triggering a frost type of particle system to kill the user).
+- Platforms (making sure to add the triggers that will set the flame tiles on fire and killing the user as well as triggering a frost type of particle system to kill the user).

 - Audio